 The committee may conduct research and collect and analyze date; it will act as a coordinated group to advise for programs, activities and legislative action which may improve the social inequalities within the City.
 The committee may also propose policy recommendations for consideration by the Council and the Mayor and executive branch agencies.
 I am directing the committee to complement any proposals with definitive, practical action plans.
 The committee may seek advice from public and private subject matter experts and will encourage maximum public participation in its work.
 It should consider recent work and recommendations of the Charter Revision Commission and community groups, non-profits and those with firsthand knowledge and “boots on the ground” all of which have already established valuable work on the topics of the committee and topics and issues thereto pertaining.

 can be accessed virtually through the Zoom.US- computer application or in-person at Council Chambers.
-Council Members, City staff and the public may attend the meeting at the physical location- Council Chambers, but CDC guidelines will be adhered to due to COVID-19.
-A mandatory mask requirement is in place for all public buildings pursuant to the COJ Emergency Executive Proclamation 2020-005, as extended.
+Council Members, City staff, and the public may attend the meeting at the physical location- Council Chambers, but CDC guidelines will be adhered to due to COVID-19.
+Concurrent with the expiration of Mayor Curry's Emergency Executive Proclamation 2020-005, any member of the public entering City-owned public buildings may choose to wear a mask inside the building.
+Council will encourage social distancing by maintaining the recommended 6-foot separation between individuals and will limit seating in Council Chambers, Council conference rooms, and offices to maintain social distancing.
+Council strongly encourages the use of masks for all employees and visitors, especially when social distancing at 6 feet (or more) is not possible.
+Council will make masks available for visitors and the public.
 The public will be encouraged to share general comments with individual Council Members by email or telephone.
-CCMeeting04132021@coj.net is the designated email for comments to be including as a part of this meeting.
+CCMeeting04272021@coj.net is the designated email for comments to be including as a part of this meeting.